Activists protest the price of sofosbuvir: “So-Valdi, So-Expensive” – UK access already rationed

 A community-led protest that took place at the European Liver Conference was notable (and newsworthy) for apparently being the first time that a demonstration had been held at a medical liver conference.

 The action was to protest against setting the US price of the newly approved hepatitis C (HCV) drug sofosbuvir at $1000 a day.

-This price is also likely to limit access to sofosbuvir in the UK and other European public health systems to people with the most advanced liver damage, and perhaps to those who have already not responded to less effective and less tolerable older treatments.
+This price will also limit access to sofosbuvir in the UK and other European public health systems to people with the most advanced liver damage, and perhaps to those who have already not responded to less effective and less tolerable older treatments.

 Tens of thousands of people in the UK, who could easily be cured of HCV with a short course of easy-to-tolerate oral meds, will now be told they are not sick enough yet for the best treatment.
 People who want to treat their HCV may be only be offered what are now clearly older sub-standard treatments.

 Sovaldi, so expensive: an unethical model for pricing

 The standard model for pricing a new drug is to cover research and development costs, to allow for future research to keep the company active and to compensate commercial investors.
 Although research budgets are never publically disclosed, and the price also has to fit the market, this is a model that supports both continued investment and future research.

 In a new approach, the price for sofosbuvir has been justified by adding up the expected LIFETIME health costs that could potentially be saved.
 This includes years (potentially decades) of appointments, doctors visits, monitoring tests and scans – through to cost of less effective treatment; and finally hospitalisation, liver transplant and subsequent aftercare.

 Gilead want to charge all these costs, up front, irrespective of how many people need treatment and whether this is affordable to the health system.
 This model makes no mention of people who drop out of care, who can’t access care, or who die before they access treatment.

 This model is unethical and the company should be challenged for suggesting it is fit for purpose.